microsoft/IIoT/HOL/IOTHubPiHackathon/AzureFunction/README.md

     <p align="center">
     <img src="/HOL/IOTHubPiHackathon/images/functionConnection.jpg" width="50%" height="50%" />
     </p>
-    - You should be brought back to the *New Function* blade and the *Event Hub connection* and *Event hub consumer group* (leave it at _$Default_) fields should be auto-filled.
+    - You should be brought back to the New Function blade and the Event Hub connection and Event hub consumer group (leave it at $Default) fields should be auto-filled.
-    You will need to type in the _Event Hub name_.
+    You will need to type in the Event Hub name.
 The name is a substring of the connection string (see highlighted substring in the screenshot).
-Paste this value into the _Event Hub name_ field and click the "Create" button.
+Paste this value into the Event Hub name field and click the "Create" button.
     <p align="center">
     <img src="/HOL/IOTHubPiHackathon/images/createNewFunction.jpg" width="50%" height="50%" />
     </p>